-Some of my earliest memories are of my grandmother painting rocks at her craft table.
+Some of my earliest memories are of my grandmother creating rock art at her craft table.
 From Santas for holiday gifts to smiley faces to greet you at the front door, painted rocks were a part of my favorite childhood memories.
 In fact, we still have some of those rocks in our home today!

-And today’s kids know all about rock painting, too!
+Today’s kids know all about rock painting, too!
 Rock art isn’t just part of yesteryear.
 You may have seen the result of the kindness rocks project all over the internet for random acts of kindness day.
 Some local parks have become known places for hiding hand-painted kindness rocks for others to find.